pingcap/blog/2017-08-15-multi-raft.md

 1. Store traverses all the ready Peers and calls `handle_raft_ready_append`.
 We will use a `WriteBatch` to handle all ready append data and store the corresponding result at the same time.

 2. If `WriteBatch` succeeds, it will then call `post_raft_ready_append` successively, mainly for the Follower to send message.
-(Leader’s message has been completed in `handle_raft_ready_append`)
+(Leader's message has been completed in `handle_raft_ready_append`)

 3. Then, Store successively calls `handle_raft_ready_apply` and committed entries related to `apply` and then calls the final result of `on_ready_result`.

 ## Summary

-In this blog, I’ve shared the details about Multi-raft, one of TiKV’s key technologies.
+In this blog, I've shared the details about Multi-raft, one of TiKV's key technologies.
 In the subsequent sections, we will introduce Transaction, Coprocessor, and how Placement Drivers schedules the entire cluster.
 Stay tuned!

 [Back to the top](#top)